Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: Schedule, Budget, and Technical Coordination

 \acknowledgements

+We gratefully acknowledge the invaluable support from the CERN Physics Beyond Colliders study group, who have contributed many technical studies related to the feasibility of the implementation of the FPF.
 We are grateful to Roshan Mammen Abraham, Max Fieg, and Jinmian Li for providing data for discovery reach plots.
 JA and ST are supported by the National Science Centre, Poland, research grant No.~2021/42/E/ST2/00031.
 JA is also partially supported from the STER programme -- Internationalisation of Doctoral Schools by NAWA.
 The work of LAA is supported by the U.S. National Science Foundation grant PHY-2412679.
 The work of AJB is funded in part through STFC grants ST/R002444/1 and ST/S000933/1.
 The work of BB is supported by U.S.~Department of Energy grant DE–SC-0007914.
 The work of JB, MVD, SL, MV, and WW is supported in part by Heising-Simons Foundation Grant 2022-3319.
 The work of MC is supported in part by U.S.~Department of Energy grant DE-SC0009999.
 The work of JLF and TM is supported in part by U.S.~National Science Foundation grants PHY-2111427 and PHY-2210283.
 The work of JLF is supported in part by Simons Investigator Award \#376204, Heising-Simons Foundation Grants 2019-1179 and 2020-1840, and Simons Foundation Grant 623683.
 The work of CSH is supported in part by U.S.~Department of Energy Grant DE-SC0011726.
 The work of FK is supported by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy -- EXC 2121 Quantum Universe -- 390833306.
 The work of JM is supported by the Royal Society grant URF\textbackslash R1\textbackslash201519 and STFC grant ST/W000512/1.
 The work of JR is partially supported by NWO, the Dutch Research Council, and by the Netherlands eScience Center (NLeSC).
 The work at BNL is under U.S.~Department of Energy contract No.~DE-SC-0012704.